WebOrigami/docs/src/content/language/comparison.md

 - File paths like `/Users/alice/myProject/data.json` are valid references in Origami.
 - [Scope](scope.html) in Origami is defined more broadly than in JavaScript.
 Code in a JavaScript module can only reference things outside the module via explicit `import` statements.
 Origami expressions can implicitly reference anything within a project.

-## Basic numbers but no math
+## Basic numbers

-Origami has signed integers and floating point numbers so that you can pass numeric values to functions.
+Origami has integers and floating point numbers so that you can pass numeric values to functions.

-Origami does not yet support binary, octal, hexadecimal, or exponential notation.
-You can obtain such numbers of invoking the JavaScript [Number](/builtins/js.html) function and passing it a string.
-One way to do that is with slash syntax:
+Origami does not support binary, octal, hexadecimal numeric literals, nor does it support exponential notation.
+All those forms require a mixture of numbers and alphabetic characters and so might actually be identifiers (above).
+These forms of numbers rarely come up in the creation of websites, but if necessary you can produce such numbers by the JavaScript [Number](/builtins/js.html) function and passing it a string.
+One concise way to do that is with slash syntax:

 ```console
 $ ori Number/0xf